tonyelmquist/live-centre/README.md

 ### Watching

-Gulp build task can be run with --watch argument, which starts a local server at [http://localhost:3778](http://localhost:3778) and opens up a browser.
+Gulp build task can be run with --watch argument as shown below.
-Files are served from the '/dist' folder.

 ```sh
 $ npm run build:watch